-This Program provides an additional grant for eligible applications that incorporate voluntary sustainable building practices, as outlined in the City's Sustainable Building and Development Guidelines, or that exceed Ontario Building Code requirements, implement zero or low carbon energy or climate resiliency solutions, ; and/or incorporate universal or barrier-free design, or accessible design.
+This Program provides an additional grant for eligible applications that incorporate voluntary sustainable building practices, implement zero or low carbon energy or climate resiliency solutions, and/or incorporate universal or barrier-free design, or accessible design.
 Program details can be found in Appendix B, Additional Program Details and Eligibility Criteria.